hyaqua/Java_Projects/README.md

-# Java_Projects
+# Java Projects
-These are all of my java projects
+These are most of my Java projects that I've worked on over the years